apache/pekko/docs/src/main/paradox/stream/stream-rate.md

 enters the flow.
 The next element is processed by an asynchronous operator as soon as it has emitted the previous one.

 While pipelining in general increases throughput, in practice there is a cost of passing an element through the asynchronous (and therefore thread crossing) boundary which is significant.
-To amortize this cost Akka Streams uses a *windowed*, *batching* backpressure strategy internally.
+To amortize this cost Pekko Streams uses a *windowed*, *batching* backpressure strategy internally.
 It is windowed because as opposed to a [Stop-And-Wait](https://en.wikipedia.org/wiki/Stop-and-wait_ARQ) protocol multiple elements might be "in-flight" concurrently with requests for elements.
 It is also batching because a new element is not immediately requested once an element has been drained from the window-buffer but multiple elements